ec-jrc/SMDRM/libdrm/README.md

 ### Datamodels

-Consistent structure of input/output data

 * `DataPointModel`
 * `ZipFileModel`

-### Elastic

-This module contains a custom ElasticSearch Client that performs the following API operations:
-* create index template
-* create/delete index
-* add document
-* add document batch

-It also contains the ElasticSearch Template Mappings definition to set the data structure of indexed data points.
+`DataPointModel` [Pydantic](https://pydantic-docs.helpmanual.io/) Class object is a representation of a natural disaster datapoint.
+It defines required fields, and inherits validation as well as raw data parsing capabilities.

+`ZipFileModel` Class object is a representation of a zipfile parser.
+It enables reading, writing, and validation capabilities for zipfiles of any size.

 ### Pipelines

-Pipeline Class creates ad hoc data processing pipeline using generators and OOP.

-It also defines the required fields of the Disaster (data point) Model via the `DisasterModel` Class using [Pydantinc](https://pydantic-docs.helpmanual.io/).

-## Publish

-GitHub Action.
+Provides a OOP data processing pipeline.

 ## Releases

 - **0.1.10**
-  New DataPointModel data structure:
+  New DataPointModel fields:
    * include legacy fields
-   * better field naming
+   * clearer field naming

 - **0.1.9**
   Remove hardcoded metrics generation from `ZipFileModel.cache()` method.